patRyserWelch8/movies_architecture/README.md

 This layer brings some transparency to the front end and remote integration.
 Those components interacts with the layer so that data is captured.
 Therefore, a bespoke UI and a bespoke streamer storage can be added and use again existing code.

+#  Integrating the front and the back end
+__link to the code:__ (Integration)[https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/front_back_integration]

+This type integrations would be completed through REST-API call and potentially other methods of integrating the user interaction to the back-end.
+The class _communicate_ aims at capturing remotetly data as well as through the user interaction.